TheBB/spacemacs-layers/README.md

 regular word motions and text objects to work the same way.
 With this layer you don't need a toggle.

-### evil-shift-width

-This layer is deprecated and will be removed soon.
-The functionality it provides is in Spacemacs 0.105 by default.

-### modify-theme

-This layer is deprecated and will be removed soon.
-Use the `theming` layer which is now in Spacemacs 0.105 instead.

 ### no-dots

 By default it's impossible to ignore the dotted directories `.` and `..` in